How to: Use a DAC BACPAC to Migrate a Database to Azure SQL Database

 You must have a Microsoft Azure storage account to export a BACPAC to Microsoft Azure storage.

 Move the BACPAC File to Azure Blob Service

 If you used the SQL DAC Example to export the BACPAC to a local file on your computer and want to use the to import the BACPAC to ssSDS, move the BACPAC file to a Microsoft Azure Blob account.
 You can copy the file by using either the Azure Management Platform Tool or Microsoft Codename “Data Transfer”.

-If you plan to use the SQL DAC Example to perform the import to Banco de dados SQL do Microsoft Azure, you do not need to copy the BACPAC file to a Microsoft Azure Blob service.
+If you plan to use the SQL DAC Example to perform the import to Microsoft Azure SQL Database, you do not need to copy the BACPAC file to a Microsoft Azure Blob service.

-Once exported, the BACPAC can be imported to create a database on Banco de dados SQL do Azure.
+Once exported, the BACPAC can be imported to create a database on Azure SQL Database.
 You can use the to import a BACPAC stored in a Microsoft Azure Blob service.
 On the ribbon, select Import to launch the Import Database from Windows Storage window.
 Optionally, you can use the SQL DAC Example to import a BACPAC saved to a local file on your computer.